yvanross-ets/snu-photo-manager/Readme.md

 # Snu Photo Manager

+## Initial setup
+alembic upgrade head # to create the database cd ~/.snuphotomanager # to go in database directory

 A feature-rich photo manager and editor written in python and using the Kivy library.
 It should run on any platform that the required libraries can be run on.
 So far, I have made Windows, Linux (Ubuntu 16+) and Android binaries.
 It should be possible to create OSX and ios binaries as well, but I do not have the required hardware to do so.
 Download latest binaries at: www.snuq.com/snuphotomanager/